curl/everything-curl/cmdline/urls/port.md

 # Port number

-Each protocol has a "default port" that curl will use for it, unless a specified port number is given.
+Each protocol has a default port number that curl uses, unless a specified port number is given.
 The optional port number can be provided within the URL after the host name part, as a colon and the port number written in decimal.
 For example, asking for an HTTP document on port 8080:

     curl http://example.com:8080/